roeszler/kapthol/README.md

     - Each .html page uses a remotely accessed CSS format so that code editors can more easily change the format of content from the one location

   - Layout
-    - All pages should have at least one media query to make the viewport responsive to different popular devices being used so that users can have a responsive experience across devices used to view the entire site.
+    - All pages have at least one media query to make the viewport responsive to different popular devices.
+This is so users can have a responsive experience across devices used to view the entire site.

 <br>

 __Navigation Bar__

 ![header-nav-bar](assets/docs/nav-bar-kaptain.png)

   - Is featured identically on all pages in the top right hand corner with a minimal design to create a clean simple style and allow easy intuitive navigation.
   - The full responsive navigation bar includes links to the home page, our services, customer stories, login / registration and contact us pages to allow easy intuitive navigation.